farahjstack/EDS223-lab/README.md

-# A Short but descriptive title: EDS 223 - Geospatial Analysis + Remote Sensing
+# EDS 223 - Geospatial Analysis + Remote Sensing Labs + Discussion

-Brief Explanation of the Repo's Purpose: This repo houses materials for in class labs, as well as in-class discussions.
+This repo houses notes and materials from in-class discussions and labs.

-What's housed in the repo: What's housed in the repo: info about the repo structure or file organization
+What's Housed in the Repo: [Info about the Repo Structure of File Organization]

-data access: info on where the data lives
+The data is housed in the repo.
+As more information becomes available, this section will be updated.

-Author(s):
+Author: Farah Stack

-References/Acknolwedgemnets:
+Acknowledgements: EDS 223 is taught by Professor Annie Adams and TA Mary Salami.
+All information included in this repo is from in-person class discussions and labs.